fatesadeghi/AI-Wellbeing-Project/DECISION_LOG.md

 ### Outcome

-The first half is treated as the personalized baseline period and the second half as the analysis period.
+The first half was used for personalized baseline construction and the second half for the main analysis.

 ---

-## 4. Standardizing Behavioral Deviations with Z-scores
+## 5. Standardizing Behavioral Deviations with Z-scores

 ### Decision